 Between 2006 and 2016, Udaan (which means to soar in fl ight in Hindi) – a school-based adolescent health education programme (AEP) was designed and implemented in Jharkhand state, India.
 The programme was scaled-up to cover all the state’s secondary schools, and sustained over time.

 This document outlines a strategy for the design and implementation of nutrition-sensitive school meals in Kenya.
-It is based on the commitment of the Government of Kenya to ensure that school
+It is based on the commitment of the Government of Kenya to ensure that school children are well nourished and healthy and are able to learn and develop to their full potential.

 During the last quarter of 2015, a review was conducted to ascertain how the national Adolescent Sexual Reproductive Health Programme of Nepal could better address equity, gender, human rights and social determinants of health, hence working to ensure that “no adolescent is left behind”.